GiovanniGiorgi/vue-code-card/README.md

 ## Usage

+Define your card in yaml, adding inner template and style.\
-It is possible to resolve the content of a variable or JS expression by inserting it into double brackets {{ }}.\
+Use double brackets {{ }} to resolve variable or JS expression;\
-an _hass_ object is exposed in the scope, which allows access to all the data of your HA instance.
+an _'hass'_ object is exposed in the scope, which allows access to all the data of your HA instance.

 ````YAML
 type: custom:vue-code-card